Skyerial/IParty/doxygen/buildinggame.md

     Provide a short description.
     This links your minigame to the gameboard explanation screen.
 Since this loads the selector and after the description it loads your minigame.

+    Create a controller for your minigame:
+        On the client side, create a new controller class or check if an existing one meets your requirements.
+Instantiate a new LayoutManager object and add the components you need.
+Once the class is ready, you can create an instance of it and initialize it to display the controller.
+On the backend, make sure to include the controller name in the message sent using ServerManager.SendToAllSockets().
+Then, add that controller name to the map in socketManager.js so it can be properly recognized and handled on the client.
 <small>
 Developed by Group E for the University of Amsterdam.